 NYCLA attempts to provide for the secure transmission of your information from your computer to our servers.
 However, due to the open communication nature of the Internet, NYCLA cannot guarantee that communications between you and NYCLA, and NYCLA and you, will be free from unauthorized access by third parties, and users of the NYCLA Site use the NYCLA Site at their own risk.

 NYCLA shall, pursuant to valid legal process such as a search warrant, subpoena or court order allow access to relevant user information in order to comply with such process and to protect our rights and property.
 If warranted, NYCLA may also allow access to this information in special emergencies where physical safety is at risk.

 Disclaimer of Liability

 NYCLA provides the NYCLA Site as a service to users, and although some of the information contained on the NYCLA Site is about legal issues, such information should not be considered legal advice.
 Further, due to frequent changes in the law and information provided herein from outside sources, NYCLA makes no guarantees or warranties concerning the accuracy or reliability of the information and data contained on the NYCLA Site or on the other sites to which NYCLA may provide links.

-If you do not wish to receive information by e-mail concerning NYCLA activities, seminars, products or services, please send an email to: email@example.com.
+If you do not wish to receive information by e-mail concerning NYCLA activities, seminars, products or services, please send an email with “REMOVE ME” in the subject line to: email@example.com.